diybitcoinhardware/f469-disco/README.md

 - `make empty` - firmware for the board without frozen library - `bin/upy-f469disco-empty.bin`
 - `make unix` - compiles a simulator for mac/unix - `bin/micropython_unix`

-To launch a simulator either run `bin/micropython_unix` or simly run `make simulate`
+To launch a simulator either run `bin/micropython_unix` or simly run `make simulate`.

 If something is not working you can clean up with `make clean`